 Even if you’re sending your backup to the spirit in the sky, you’re going to want some Earth-based storage solutions.
 Ferrante says that your CDs and DVD are going to warp over time, so they’re out.
 Your older hard drives (HDD) are out, because while the magnetic drive may last, the whirring gizmos inside won’t.
 For now, invest in some solid state technology.
 It doesn’t have any moving parts and should be good until Skynet comes online.

-Choose Your Cloud Wisely
+Choose Cloud Storage Wisely

 People Dropbox, Google Drive, Flickr, Amazon Cloud Drive — all decent cloud solutions, but also not in your control.”You have to be thoughtful about how long those things are going to be around,” says Ferrante.
 “I harken back to a poetry site that was up years ago where people would publish online.
 Then it went out of business and didn’t communicate with authors.
 People lost a lot of creative material”